aob3/demo/README.md

+# demo for rh - q1 - problem solving
-# sampapp
+#
-sample app using django + msql
+demo: sample app using containers for django and mysql